yzygitzh/ReDroid/README.md

 ## Introduction

-ReDroid is a toolbox for **detecting and countering** anti-sandbox behaviors in Android apps.
+ReDroid is a toolbox for **automatically detecting and countering** anti-sandbox behaviors in Android apps.

 * What is anti-sandbox behavior